eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 - Use hardware NIC-attached memory, or a memory region shared with other subsystems.

+## Allocation policies

+To give users fine-grained control over memory allocation and garbage-collection behavior, the Zenoh SHM API provides allocation policies.
+Each allocation request can be parameterized with a specific policy that defines how the allocator should behave.
+In the Rust API, multiple allocation policies can be chained to create more sophisticated allocation strategies.

+Available policies

+- `JustAlloc` — Attempts to allocate memory once and returns an error on failure.
+This fails immediately if no free memory is available in the provider.

+- `GarbageCollect` — If the allocation cannot proceed due to insufficient memory, this policy triggers garbage collection and retries the allocation.

+- `Defragment` — If allocation fails due to memory fragmentation, this policy attempts to defragment memory before retrying.

+- `BlockOn` — If allocation fails, this policy blocks the caller until the allocation can succeed.

+For usage examples, see the [z_alloc_shm](https://github.com/eclipse-zenoh/zenoh/blob/main/examples/examples/z_alloc_shm.rs)

 ## Implicit transport optimization

 Zenoh SHM performs an automatic transport optimization to minimize copies for large payloads.
 If session sends a non-SHM `ZBytes` payload that exceeds a configurable size threshold and the link partner node supports SHM, Zenoh will implicitly convert that payload into an SHM buffer (copying the data once into a `ZShm` region).
 Currently, this conversion happens separately for each link partner node.